 Reasons You Need a Business Card

 Running a business, no matter the size, requires greater organization of finances as compared to your personal finances.
-From the legal documentation to managing your business spending, business credit or charge cards will inevitably make their way into your wallet.
+From legal documentation to managing your business spending, business cards will inevitably make their way into your wallet.

 Here are some excellent reasons to consider opening a business card:

-- Build your business credit: Business credit belongs in a different realm, separate from Experian, Equifax, and TransUnion.
-Getting a business credit card will help establish your business report, which is instead most closely associated with Dun & Bradstreet.
+- Build Your Business Credit: Business credit belongs in a different realm, separate from Experian, Equifax, and TransUnion.
+Getting a business credit card will help establish your business credit report, which is instead most closely associated with Dun & Bradstreet.

 Bottom Line: Business cards are excellent because they provide a unique entourage of benefits to business owners small and large.

 Who Qualifies for a Business Card?

 Many believe that getting a business card is reserved for those with massive corporations, complex legal structures, and tons of monthly business spending.
 It’s not.

 You don’t need any of these things to qualify for a business credit card.
 In fact, a small side hustle like yard sales, part-time tutoring, and Craigslist sales would work perfectly.
 You don’t need a corporation or an LLC, but it may help your approval odds.